RexWangSida/LearningNotes/Networks/README.md

   - **Loss:** No free buffers, packet being dropped
   - **Delay:**
   ```
-  1. Packets queueing in the buffer(queueing delay)
+  1. Packets queueing in the buffer(queueing delay), typically a few ms
-  2. Packets transmit from buffer to the link(transmission delay)
+  2. Packets transmit from buffer to the link(transmission delay), depends on the level of network loads
-  3. Packets travels on the wires(propagation delay)
+  3. Packets travels on the wires(propagation delay), significant for low-speed links
-  4. Packets being checked for bit errors, router determine output link, deep packet inspection(processing delay)
+  4. Packets being checked for bit errors, router determine output link, deep packet inspection(processing delay), a few ms to hundreds of ms
   ```
   - **Queueing delay**:
   ```